polterguy/magic/README.md

 ## Low-Code

 In addition the its OpenAI and ChatGPT features, Magic is also a complete Low-Code software development platform.
-You can read more about Magic's internals [here](https://polterguy.github.io).
+You can read more about [Magic's Low-Code features here](https://polterguy.github.io).

 ## License